 As we learn more about how MDMA works in the brain when administered in specific contexts, other types of approaches and therapeutic modalities may find that MDMA can bolster treatment outcomes.
-New research trials are being planned to investigate this question, and also to see if MDMA-assisted psychotherapy could be useful for other psychiatric indications, such as eating disorders, substance use disorders, and other anxiety-related conditions.
+Planning to investigate this question with new research trials is underway.
+Moreover researchers want to see if MDMA-assisted psychotherapy could be useful for other psychiatric indications.
+For example, future studies may address eating disorders, substance use disorders, and other anxiety-related conditions.

 In August 2017, the FDA granted Breakthrough Therapy designation for MDMA-assisted psychotherapy for treating PTSD after reviewing the results from the six phase 2 trials.
 Comparison of findings from MDMA trials to results that led to the approval of sertraline (Zoloft) and paroxetine (Paxil) for PTSD, suggest that MDMA-assisted psychotherapy could have substantial improvement and lower overall risk than existing medications used to treat PTSD.
 Since MDMA is given three times in a clinic, it has fewer side effects and lower risks than take home medications that are taken daily for extended periods.

-MDMA-assisted psychotherapy is now the final round of testing in two phase 3 trials.
+At the present time MDMA-assisted psychotherapy is in the final round of testing for two phase 3 trials.
 These studies will enroll approximately 200-300 participants with severe PTSD at 15 study sites in the USA, Canada, and Israel.
-If results replicate the phase 2 trials, then MDMA could be approved for use in therapy for treating PTSD by 2021.
+If results replicate the phase 2 MDMA breakthrough trials, then MDMA could be approved for use in therapy for treating PTSD by 2021.

 - Mithoefer, M.C., Feduccia, A.A., Jerome, L., Mithoefer, A., Wagner, M., Walsh, Z., Hamilton, S., Yazar-Klosinski, B., Emerson, A., and Doblin, R. (2019).
 MDMA-assisted psychotherapy for treatment of PTSD: Study design and rationale for Phase 3 trials based on pooled analysis of six Phase 2 randomized controlled trials.
 Psychopharmacology.